munificent/craftinginterpreters/book/representing-code.md

 [regex]: https://en.wikipedia.org/wiki/Regular_expression#Standards

 We'll use this notation throughout the rest of the book to precisely describe Lox's grammar.
-As you work on programming languages, you'll find context-free grammars (using this or [EBNF][] or some other notation) help you crystallize your informal syntax design ideas.
+As you work on programming languages, you'll find that context-free grammars (using this or [EBNF][] or some other notation) help you crystallize your informal syntax design ideas.
 They are also a handy medium for communicating with other language hackers about syntax.

 [ebnf]: https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form